 Who is BOC's president?

-Stephen S. Poloz was born in Oshawa, Ontario, in 1956.
-He was appointed Governor of the Bank of Canada, effective 3 June 2013, for a term of seven years.
-He is the ninth Governor of the Bank of Canada.
-As Governor, he is also Chairman of the Board of Directors of the Bank and a member of the Board of Directors of the Bank for International Settlements (BIS).
-He currently chairs both the BIS Audit Committee and the Consultative Council for the Americas.
+Tiff Macklem was born in Montréal, Quebec, in 1961.
+He was appointed Governor of the Bank of Canada, effective 3 June 2020, for a seven-year term.
+He is the tenth governor of the Bank of Canada.
+As Governor, he is also Chairman of the Board of Directors of the Bank for International Settlements (BIS).
+He currently chairs both, the BIS Audit Committee and the Consultative Council for the Americas.